joarreola/ETAMessages/README.md

     - Convert pollRemote() to GrandCentralStation per class slides.
     - Update semaphore.wait() from distantFuture to 5 sec.
     - Update to user Users and Uploading classes
+    - Replace remoteUser with remoteUserName.
+No need to pass self.etaOriginal nor self.myEta to etaNotification().

   - MapUpdate.swift